GhostScreamZ/Look-At-Me-Bitch/README.md

 # Look-At-Me-Bitch
-A small program to get the user's location
+A small program to get the user's IP

 Download: